Calls for armed guards, 'Army for Trump' volunteers vex Minnesota election officials

 But according to an e-mail obtained by the Star Tribune, the company initially sought 75 ex-military personnel for a private security job in Minnesota, "most likely Minneapolis," for up to a week after the election.

-“It’s Overt because we are goddamned gunslingers and we want the badgers to know we mean business,” Brown wrote
+"It's Overt because we are goddamned gunslingers and we want [people] to know we mean business," Brown wrote.

 Brown assured in an e-mail that "there are solid rules of engagement and partnership protocol ironed out with local [law enforcement agencies]."

-But Hodsdon, the state private security regulatory board chair, said that he had not seen any “official evidence anywhere in the state of Minnesota that corroborates that they are coordinating with any elections officials or any public safety entity.”
+But Hodsdon said that he had not seen any "official evidence anywhere in the state of Minnesota that corroborates that they are coordinating with any elections officials or any public safety entity."

-In response to the Atlas Aegis initiative, which was challenged in court Tuesday by two civil rights groups, state officials are reminding all licensed security companies in the state about Minnesota laws around polling place activity.
-Hodsdon said businesses can hire private security in anticipation of unrest, so long as the security does not interfere with polling places or otherwise violate state election laws.
+In response to the Atlas Aegis initiative, which was challenged in court Tuesday by two civil rights groups, state officials are reminding all licensed security companies in the state about Minnesota laws on polling place activity.
+Hodsdon said businesses can hire private security in anticipation of unrest so long as the security does not interfere with polling places or otherwise violate state election laws.

 Law enforcement of any kind also cannot be stationed near polling places unless called by election workers for help.